Outbound vs. Inbound Logistics + Why Outbound Is So Important in Modern Business

 Next, is the process of shipping products to distribution or fulfillment centers.
 At this stage, transportation is typically done by big trucks/planes/freights.
 The long distances and large volumes can be a challenge, and following distribution center best practices is also key to ensuring efficient transportation of goods.

 Last mile delivery is the most important step, and is also the most expensive.
 This is when your order goes from the distribution center to your customer’s door.
 This task is typically handled by a large fleet of smaller trucks or vans.

-If you sell direct to consumer, for example, from an e-commerce store or catalog, you need to cover these four stages effectively.
+If you sell using the direct to consumer model, for example, from an e-commerce store or catalog, you need to cover these four stages effectively.

 From managing the product in your warehouse to preparing the parcel and passing it on to a freight service, and delivering the final goods, every stage impacts whether the order gets to the customer’s door on time.

 Just think of everything that happens behind the scenes so Amazon can offer same-day delivery from online sales.